ufukty/gohandlers/docs/articles/intermediate/tag-usage.md

 # 🏷️ Tag Usage

-**gohandlers** greatly simplifies building Go APIs by generating boilerplate code based on simple struct tags.
+**Gohandlers** greatly simplifies building Go APIs by generating boilerplate code based on simple struct tags.
 For basic endpoints, the default tags (`route`, `query`, `json`) cover most cases effortlessly.
 But as your API grows more sophisticated, you'll need to manage complex scenarios like deeply nested JSON, optional query parameters, conditional validation, or dynamic routes.

 This article guides you through powerful techniques and advanced tag usage to elegantly handle these more intricate API requirements.